toddwint/ztp/ZTP Instructions.md

 ## View the progress

 To view the progress, open one of the links in the `webadmin.html` page.
-This page should have opened by default when you ran `create_container.sh`.
+This page should have opened by default when you ran `create_project.sh` or `create_container.sh`.
 If you closed the page or if it never opened, simply click on `webadmin.html`

 Inside of the `webadmin.html` launch page, there are several options.
 Here is a description of each option: